sfwiseguys/BallotBox/README.md

 # Ballot Box
-An Lightning Web Component App for a Voting Titles among a Team.
-Exposed as a Public Site.
+An Lightning Web Component App for carrying out Voting among a Team.
+Exposed as a Public Site in Salesforce

 ---

 ## App Highlights

-The App provisions an Admin to create a Team in with the relevant Candidates who can Vote among themselves on Team Titles- All built on Salesforce!
+The App provisions an Admin to create a Team with relevant Candidates who can Vote among themselves on Titles- All built on Salesforce!

 This App, when exposed as a public Salesforce Site, allows Users to cast their Vote using their configured Email Id in the Candidate records, without any Login hassle!